 There are a multitude of weekly academic activities that the residents are expected to attend.
 The Academic Half-Day curriculum includes comprehensive musculoskeletal examination teaching by one faculty member; and a radiology curriculum taught by one faculty member with an interest in this field.
 The Academic Half Day has lectures that cover the spectrum of the CanMEDS roles given by a mixture of lecturers including the Pediatric Rheumatology faculty, Pediatric Rheumatology residents and invited speakers.

-Every summer, trainees attend the Introduction to Rheumatology Course organized conjointly by the McGill University and University of Montreal rheumatology teams.
-Every two years, they attend the National Rheumatology Resident’s Weekend organized by the Canadian Rheumatology Association, which supplements the academic curriculum.
+Every summer, trainees attend the Introduction to Rheumatology Course organized conjointly by McGill University and the University of Montreal rheumatology teams.
+Every year, they attend the resident program organized by the Canadian Rheumatology Association which supplements the academic curriculum.
 In addition, trainees are encouraged and supported to attend several rheumatology conferences.

 The McGill Program has access to the Simulation Centre for academic teaching.
 The resource is utilized for Communication teaching sessions.